deNBI/cloud-user-docs/wiki/Tutorials/ JupyterHub/JupyterHub.md

 ## Setup cloud project

 First, the cloud environment must be set up.
 We assume here that there is a Kubernetes cluster available for your project.
-See tutorial XXX to set up a Kubernetes cluster via Kubermatic at the Berlin de.NBI site.
+See this [tutorial](https://cloud.denbi.de/wiki/Tutorials/Kubermatic/) to set up a Kubernetes cluster via Kubermatic at the Berlin de.NBI site.
 We will use a specific node (`deploy-node`) to communicate with the Kubernetes cluster.
 It requires installation of **kubectl** and **helm3** on the node.
 Depending on the cloud setup, this can be your local computer or a VM within your OpenStack project.
 Here, we use a VM in the de.NBI cloud based on Ubuntu version 22.10.
 See [here](https://cloud.denbi.de/wiki/quickstart/) for creating a single VM in your cloud project.

 ### Kubernetes